Qubes-Community/Qubes-Community.github.io/README.md

 <a name="contributing"></a>
 ### 3. Contributing

-Anyone is welcome to submit content they deem fit for inclusion in this community effort (or potentially in the official Qubes documentation).
-As Qubes OS users we value privacy and security so please keep the project's [collective vision](/strategic-statement.md) in mind when submitting new content.
+Anyone is welcome to submit content or documentation suggestions they deem fit for inclusion in this community effort (or potentially in the official Qubes documentation).
+As Qubes OS users we value privacy and security so please keep the project's [collective vision](/strategic-statement.md) in mind.

 Contributing content is done:

 - by submitting pull requests (a relatively easy process - see ["learning git"](#learning-git) below).
 - or, for users not comfortable with git, by [creating a new issue](https://github.com/Qubes-Community/Contents/issues) in the ['Contents'](https://github.com/Qubes-Community/Contents) repository.
 After optional discussion in the issue's thread and after the content is deemed fit for submission a community member will create a pull request on your behalf and take care of everything "git"; alternatively - if you prefer - he/she will help you creating your own pull request.
 Note however that in the former case you'll loose attribution/credit because github doesn't allow transferring a pull request's ownership.

+Documentation suggestions are filed as new issues with a a `Doc suggestion:` title (eg. `Doc suggestion: how to find out disk usage in R4`) and a quick description of the suggestion in the issue's body (if appropriate, with links to relevant mailing list posts or third-party resources).
+It isn't mandatory that the user who filed the issue write the documentation: anyone can pick up an issue and submit documentation.

 The ['Contents'](https://github.com/Qubes-Community/Contents) repository is where most pull requests and issues are expected to be submitted.
 Contributors who plan to submit content to the [official qubes-doc repository](https://github.com/QubesOS/qubes-doc) but who would like to get preliminary feedback/QA from the community can submit pull requests to the [forked qubes-doc repository](https://github.com/Qubes-Community/qubes-doc).

 <!--
 - submitting pull requests or issues related/specific to the various project repositories living under this project.-->